 These easy 81 simple best cleaning tips are what I do as a mom.
 I will share with you how to clean hard surfaces, how to use natural cleaning products, and how to deep clean certain areas.
 This post also includes a bonus free printable spring cleaning checklist and spring cleaning schedule to help you stay on track.

-Having kids around while trying to get clean done will can also slow you down.
-You will have to find pockets of time, schedule a sitter or a visit with the grandparents that would be helpful.
-If that is not an option try tackling a small task a day.
+Having kids around while trying to get clean done well can also slow you down.
+You will have to find pockets of time to schedule a sitter or a visit with the grandparents that would be helpful.
+If that is not an option, try tackling a small task a day.

 Spring Cleaning with a 4-week schedule

 Setting up realistic expectations for deep cleaning your home will help you.
-It is impossible to deep cleaning a home in a weekend.
+It is impossible to deep clean a home on the weekend.

 So let’s get to it!!